Tame fundamental groups of pure pairs and Abhyankar's lemma: Tame fundamental groups: Characteristic zero

 In the situation of \autoref{sec.LastSectionSetup2}, write $Y = \Spec \sO_{X,x}^\mathrm{sh}$ and $Y_\mathrm{reg}$ for its regular locus.
-By \autoref{le.b'-condition}, it suffices to show that condition (b) of \autoref{thm.MainFormal} holds for $Y_\mathrm{reg}$.
+By \autoref{le.b'-condition}, it suffices to show that intertial boundedness holds for $Y_\mathrm{reg}$.
 To this end, we use the result of \cite[Theorem 1.1]{BhattGabberOlssonFinitenessFun}, where finiteness of $\pi_1(Y \smallsetminus \{x\})$ is proved via reduction mod $p$.
 The proof of \cite[Theorem 1.1]{BhattGabberOlssonFinitenessFun} is a combination of Theorem 4.1, Proposition 5.1 and Proposition 6.4 in ibid.
 We can directly apply the latter two in our situation.
 The argument of Theorem 4.1 needs to be modified slightly.
 We record this below for completeness.

 We will use the following notation for spreading out: If $R$ is a $\kay$-algebra, $A \subset \kay$ a finitely generated $\mathbb{Z}$-algebra, then we will write $R_A$ for any fixed finite type $A$ algebra whose base changed generic fiber $R_A \otimes_A \Frac(A) \otimes_{\Frac(A)} \kay$ recovers $R$.
 If $s \in \Spec A$ is a point, then we will write $R_s$ for the corresponding fiber of $R_A$.
 We will use similar notation for schemes.